jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-macos.md

 #### Homebrew and Homebrew Packages (Conan, CMake, etc.)

-You can download and install Homebrew using the following command.
+You can download and install Homebrew using the following command, which might prompt you to install Xcode Command Line Tools.
+If that's the case, please do so.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-> ⚠️ Please pay a close attention to outputs of the following command, and if you ran into any problems installing Homebrew, check out their [Documentation](https://docs.brew.sh) and ask for help in [GitHub Discussions](https://github.com/orgs/Homebrew/discussions).
+> ⚠️ Please pay close attention to outputs of the following command, and if you ran into any problems installing Homebrew, check out their [Documentation](https://docs.brew.sh) and ask for help in [GitHub Discussions](https://github.com/orgs/Homebrew/discussions).

-After running the following command, you may be prompted to install Xcode Command Line Tools.

 After installing Homebrew, you can start install the other requirements by running the following command in the Terminal.